GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/dataflow/dataflow-worker-service-account-permissions.md

 ### Failure Reason

-Service Account {service_account} associated with Dataflow Job was not found in project {project_id} or cross project (if specified).
+Service Account {service_account} associated with Dataproc cluster was not found in project {project_id} or cross project (if specified).

 ### Failure Remediation

-Provide the project in which the service account resides by using the cross_project/project parameter.
+Provide the project where the service account resides using the `cross_project` parameter.